In this article, we will discuss the Python Copy List method, and we will learn this method with the help of examples.

 Copy List Using =

-operator to copy a list.
-The only difficulty of this method is that it does not create a shallow copy.
+An additional approach to copy a list is by utilizing the “=” operator.
+However, the sole drawback of this method is that it does not result in a shallow copy.

 #Defining a list